eggheadio/egghead-instructor-center/README.md

 - `state/`: `actions/`, `reducers/`, and `epics/` to wire up state.
 - `screens/`: optional, sub-screens paired with sub-routes.

-### Promotion

-All resources are eligible for **promotion** to facilitate code reuse.
-If a resource is shared by multiple directories, the principle of _least common ancestor_ applies and that shared resource is _promoted_ to the least common ancestor’s directory.

-### Paths

-This project uses ES2015 modules for sharing code between files. `NODE_PATH` is set to `src` so `import Icon from 'components/Icon'` will grab `src/components/Icon`.
-When trying to decide if an import should use an absolute or relative path, it depends on the situation: if something belongs to an inner module/component, it should reference the pieces relatively; if something is using a general promoted module/component, it should import the pieces absolutely.
-A good rule of thumb is to keep everything relative that would be moved together so it is self-contained.

 ### Root Screen (`src`)

 The `src` directory is the container for the entire app.
 It has everything a screen has with a few additions: